jsfix-ci/battery-prompter/README.md

 ```
 npx battery-prompter continuous &>/dev/null &
 ```
-...which should output something like this...
+The script should output something like this...
 ```
 To run in continuous mode, add the "continuous" argument to the command line.